opacity/webinterface/src/components/agreement/terms-of-service.md

 #### 5. Payment

-> **5.1.** Opacity Token (OPQ)
+> **5.1.** Opacity Token (OPCT)
 >
-> > You may only purchase access to Opacity upload and storage services with your Opacity (OPQ) token.
+> > You may only purchase access to Opacity upload and storage services with your Opacity (OPCT) token.
 Opacity reserves the right to issue or not issue refunds on a case by case basis.
 In the event you believe that Opacity has charged you in error, you must contact Opacity's Customer Support at info@opacity.io within 90 days after such charge.

 #### 6. Modifications, and Cancellations